Cosmology 101 Items',

 indicated in the Amateur

-Astronomy Survey camera's used result.
-But digital cameras with the
+Astronomy Survey camera's used result shown above.
+But digital

-flexibility of the 35mm SLR are still very expensive.
-The SLR (Single Lens
+cameras with the flexibility of the 35mm SLR are still very expensive.
+The SLR

-Reflex) camera is by far the most flexible camera in the astrophotographer's
+(Single Lens Reflex) camera is by far the most flexible camera in the

-arsenal.
-The good news is, for star photography the 35mm camera remains an
+astrophotographer's arsenal.
+The good news is, as digital cameras take the

 Pictured above is my trusty EXA SLR (Single Lens Reflex).
 I purchased it

-for lunar, planetary, and general astronomy photography because it was an SLR,
+years ago for lunar, planetary, and general astronomy photography because it

 An SLR, among other advantages, has a view finder that looks directly